pverscha/phd_thesis/13-chapter_3_unipept_desktop_v2.md

 Originally starting as a web application, Unipept was quickly accompanied by an application programming interface [@mesuereUnipeptWebServices2016] (API) and command line interface [@verschaffeltUnipeptCLIAdding2020] (CLI) that respectively allow for embedding Unipept’s analyses in other tools and analyzing larger samples directly from the command line.
 API usage metrics currently indicate that more than 500 000 requests are handled by Unipept on a monthly basis, acknowledging the importance of the tool in this field.

+After every new release of the UniProtKB database, Unipept performs an *in-silico* tryptic digest of all the proteins in the UniProtKB resource and constructs the Unipept Database.
+During this database construction process, Unipept aggregates all taxonomic and functional annotations on a per-peptide basis and precomputes the lowest common ancestor associated with each peptide.
+This Unipept Database is highly optimized to very efficiently retrieve the annotations associated with a list of peptide sequences (which serves as the input to Unipept).

 The advent of recent technological improvements in mass spectrometry and more powerful proteomics approaches have allowed metaproteomics to transition from small studies to large scale experiments [@wilmesDecadeMetaproteomicsWhere2015; @rechenbergerChallengesClinicalMetaproteomics2019].
 Due to Unipept’s inherent web-based nature, it was limited in the size of the samples that could be analyzed because of browser-imposed restrictions on available compute resources.
 This led to the development of the Unipept Desktop application [@verschaffeltUnipeptDesktopFaster2021] in 2020.